SWxTREC/h3lioviz-server/README.md

-# Enlil 3D Server
+# H3LIO Viz

-This repository hosts the code to run a Paraview server for the 3D Enlil output.
+This repository hosts the code to run a Paraview server for the 3D heliospheric output, from codes such as Enlil and EUHFORIA.

 ## Local Development and Testing